407 E 2nd Ave Ste 250 Spokane WA 99202 | (509) 315-9776

 All therapists ascribe to a particular theoretical model for conceptualizing and treating clients; however, a therapist’s style is unique.
 Here is a brief snapshot of our therapist’s approach to working with clients.

-Hayden Calaway (Ages 13 – 18): Hayden’s gentle and compassionate demeanor provides a great vehicle for the more directive approach of Cognitive Behavioral Therapy.
+Hayden Calaway (Ages 13 – Adult): Hayden’s gentle and compassionate demeanor provides a great vehicle for the more directive approach of Cognitive Behavioral Therapy.
 Hayden will make therapy fun and engaging while teaching your child or teen coping skills to manage or eliminate problem behaviors or unwanted intense emotions.

 Katelynn Harmon (ages 11-young adult)Katelynn’s bubbly and extroverted personality lends itself to working with the teen and young adult population.
 She makes her sessions both fun and useful to support her client’s on their journey.
 Katelynn has a special interest in working with members of the LGBTQ+ community.